Kailash Vijayvargiya: Political career

 Kailash Vijayvargiya entered politics through Akhil Bharatiya Vidyarthi Parishad (ABVP) in 1975.
 He became a corporator of the Indore Municipal Corporation in 1983 and a member of the standing committee in 1985.
 He has been the state secretary of the Bharatiya Janata Yuva Morcha (BJYM), the BJP, and Indore, and the co-ordinator of State BJP legal cell.
 He became the state co-ordinator of Vidyarthi Parishad in 1985, state vice-president of the BJYM in 1992, and the national general secretary of the BJYM and the leader of Gujarat in 1993.
 Vijayvargiya was elected to the Vidhan Sabha in 1990, 1993, 1998, 2003, 2008, and 2013.

 He was in charge of the BJP's Haryana state assembly election campaign in 2014, when the party registered its first win in the Haryana state assembly election, taking BJP's tally from 4 to 47 seats.
 He was named the National General Secretary of the Bharatiya Janata Party as well as the party leader for West Bengal in 2015.

 He was included in the top 100 influential person list of India for year 2021.

 He was considered as a game changer for BJP in West Bengal as party won 18 seats in 2019 Lok sabha election.

 Mayor

 Kailash Vijayvargiya became the first directly elected mayor of Indore Municipal Corporation in 2000.
 He was nominated president of the South Asia Mayors’ Council in 2003, and led the Indian Voluntary Organisation’s team at the World Earth Summit in Durban.

+He served as the Mayor of Indore after being elected in the year 2000.
+He assumed office at the age of 44, making him one of the youngest individuals to have held the mayoral position in the city during the era of directly elected mayors.

+In comparison, an earlier political figure from Indore, Narayan Prasad Shukla, became Mayor of Indore at the age of 27, a record that places him among the youngest mayors in the city’s political history.

+The current Mayor of Indore is Pushyamitra Bhargav, who was elected in the 2022 Indore Municipal Corporation elections and assumed office at the age of 40.